 I do have some concerns about the company’s refund policy, and (more importantly) the live chat support.
 While the website states that a money-back guarantee is on offer, a rather rude support agent confirmed that the company doesn’t offer refunds of any kind and questioned why I wanted to know about a money-back guarantee at all:

-To give some benefit of the doubt, I would say that maybe the advertised money-back guarantee relates to the web hosting plans that are no longer offered; since it’s not so usual to see refunds or free trials in relation to dedicated servers.
+To give some benefit of the doubt, maybe the advertised money-back guarantee relates to the web hosting plans that are no longer offered.
+It’s not so usual to see refunds or free trials in relation to dedicated servers.